MarkosKon/compare-object-field/README.md

 **Update**:
 [Algolia](https://www.algolia.com/) can provide the same and much more search related functionality.
-If you have another small library in mind that is used for filtering array of objects, please let me know by [leaving me a message](https://mkdevdiary.netlify.com/contact).
+If you have another small library in mind that is used for filtering arrays of objects, please let me know by [leaving me a message](https://mkdevdiary.netlify.com/contact).
 Thanks!